AICNT Publications available on Amazon (commissions earned, affiliate partner).

 A critical text or edition is based on the best scholarly estimates of the original text as best reconstructed from the manuscript witnesses.
 A critical edition is a publication of a text designed to present the most accurate and authoritative version of that text.
 It is based on exhaustive research involving the collation of various manuscripts, fragments, and other primary sources.
 The edition typically includes a base text, considered the most reliable representation of the original, along with a critical apparatus that annotates textual variants, manuscript differences, and further justification for decisions.

-Recommended as a concise primer on textual criticism and how modern critical texts are determined is Dirk Jongkind, Introduction to the Greek New Testament (Wheaton, IL: Crossway, 2019).
+For a further primer on textual criticism and how modern critical texts are determined, see Dirk Jongkind’s Introduction to the Greek New Testament (Wheaton, IL: Crossway, 2019).

 For a more detailed introduction to critical editions and the theory and practice of modern textual criticism, recommended books include: